BranchMetrics/mac-branch-deep-linking/README.md

 marketing campaigns, and cohorts with atrribution, influencer, and content breakdowns of your links on the Branch dashboard.

 NOTE: This project is still in beta.
 We support deferred and regular deep linking.
-We are currently building support for analytics, and this is slated to be released by end of Q3 18.
+We are currently building support for analytics, but you can get raw data out, via our Data Feedback product.
 Please send feedback to sahil@branch.io.
 Happy linking.

 Also see: